Islands and beaches near Rome

 If you arrive from the port of San Felice Circeo, your ferry will have arrived by 9.50am.
-So you’re awake before lots of people (definitely before my usual wake up call), and that means that you should head first to your hotel/apartment to leave your luggage, and then you should go strait to rent your boat for the day!
+So you’re awake before lots of people, meaning you should head first to your hotel/apartment to leave your luggage, and then go straight to rent your boat for the day!

-And yes, in my opinion, Ponza is an island that you MUST visit on a boat.
-There are some beach coves, but they require lots and LOTS of going up and down stairs under the sun (not very ideal in my opinion)!
+Just keep in mind that Ponza is an island that must be explored by boat.
+There are some beaches, but they require lots of going up and down stairs under the sun!
 Plus, with a boat you get a totally different vibe and can explore the jaw-dropping beach coves.

 Where to rent your boat?
-The island is filled with places where you can rent boats, but usually, the port is the place where they will charge you the most (€70 – €80) .
-Personally, I rented my boats at the lovely port of Santa Maria (just a 10-minute walk from the port).
+The island is filled with places where you can rent boats, usually the port is where you’ll be charged the most (€70 – €80) .
+Personally, I rented my boats at the port of Santa Maria (just a 10-minute walk from the port).
 There are two different boat rentals, GMM (GianMaria Maltese) and Albatross.

 My favorite places to go are:

-After your day on the boat, there is one place you HAVE to go to.
-We all know that summer vacation days are counted by the amount of sunsets you see.
-And there is one place you MUST go to admire the most beautiful sunset of the island you have to go to Chiaia di Luna (5 – 10 minutes from the port).
+After your day on the boat, there is one place you have to go to.
+We all know that summer vacation days are counted by the amount of sunsets you see, and to admire the most beautiful sunset of the island you have to go to Chiaia di Luna (5 – 10 minutes from the port).

 Time for dinner?